pdietrich/mapiator/index.md

 What are Mapiator's main featues?
 -----------------------------------

-* it can be used with a wide range of different map tiles, e.g. with <a href="http://www.openstreetmap.org/">Open Street Map</a>
+* it can be used with a wide range of different map tiles, e.g. with <a href="http://www.openstreetmap.org/">Open Street Map</a> or the really great ones from <a href="http://www.maps-for-free.com/">maps-for-free.com</a>
-* it can be moved around with the mouse (panning, except for IE6) and zoomed in and out
+* it can be moved around with the mouse ("panning", except in IE6) and zoomed in and out
 * it can draw your paths and polygons (currently not in IE, yet)
 * you can attach any DOM element to a fixed geo position (latitute and longitude) on the map (e.g. to add a marker)
 * it has a clean and simple JavaScript API
 * it is very small (only about 500 lines of JavaScript code)
 * it runs on standard conform browsers including inlcuding Firefox, Safari (also on iPhone) and Google Chrome
-* it can read WKT strings from geo databases like PostGIS to display paths and polygons
+* it can read WKT strings from geo databases like <a href="http://postgis.refractions.net/">PostGIS</a> to display paths and polygons

 What features are missing?
 ------------------------------

 * drawing paths and polygons does not work in IE, yet
-* moving the map with the mouse (panning), does not work in IE6, yet
+* moving the map with the mouse ("panning"), does not work in IE6, yet
 * wrapping the map at the date border is not implemented, yet
+* zoom level 0 and 1 (the ones zoomed out furthest) are not as nice, yet

 What technologies are used for the Mapiator
 -----------------------------------------------

 * paths and polygons are drawn using Canvas tiles (i.e. tiles are built from Canvas elements which can be moved around like map tiles to avoid unnecessary drawing).
+* the rest is just standard DOM magic

 Adding (clickable) elements to the map
 -------------------------------------------